rishilin09/drycleaners/README.md

 7. **Home :-** It contains files related to Home page
 8. **Invoice :-** It contains invoice generating files

+- **projectImports.dart** file will contain all the necessary importing files which will be required throughout the project.
+Rather than importing same package everytime in different file, **projectImports.dart** file will get imported which contains all the packages which every file requires.

 - For more information about the project click on to this [docs](https://drive.google.com/file/d/1oifh9rzBAZNG_zpqc2DlFTfGmBrAOVdh/view?usp=sharing)